California Guide

 Reggie Jones-Sawyer (D)

 One of five Assembly leaders on legal cannabis legislation.
 Cal NORML 2017 legislator of the year award.
 Sponsored parental rights bill and co-sponsored Employment Rights legislation in 2022.
+Termed out.

 State Assembly District 58